-- Consider performing simulated phishing attacks with employees so they can get a feel for what to look for.
+- Add end-point protection to all mobile devices, including laptops, tablets and mobile phones.
+If a device is lost or stolen, this process will lock and encrypt the device to prevent it from being used to access the network by a predator. - Consider performing simulated phishing attacks with employees so they can get a feel for what to look for.
 There are many services available to assist with this. - Provide staff with a go-to resource they can forward suspicious emails to for validation.

-Training and raising staff awareness are the keys to protecting your system and assets.
+Training and raising staff awareness is the key to protecting your system and assets.